Joris Kuipers: Spring Boot & Spring Cloud

-This Masterclass is fully updated to cover the latest Spring Boot 2.1 release.
-Significant differences to the 1.5 and 2.0 release are highlighted throughout the class so that users of older versions of the framework will both learn their version of the framework as well as what to expect when migrating to 2.1.
+This course is fully updated to cover the latest Spring Boot 2.1 release.
+Significant differences to the 1.5 and 2.0 release are highlighted throughout the course so that users of older versions of the framework will both learn their version of the framework as well as what to expect when migrating to 2.1.

 Spring Cloud is a set of frameworks built on top of Spring Boot that helps with building microservices and cloud-native applications.
 It covers areas like service discovery, centralized configuration and various patterns for robust synchronous and asynchronous communication between services, as well as integrating with various public cloud offerings.

 Provides a quick overview of what Spring Boot is and what it isn't, the features it provides, and some ways of quickly getting started with building a new Boot-based application.

 Covers Spring Boot's auto-configuration: what is this important feature, what sort of auto-configuration is provided out-of-the-box, how does it work, and how to tune or override it.

 Discusses configuration support in Spring Boot: what type of configuration files are supported, where does Boot look for configuration values and in what order, and support for type-safe configuration properties and relaxed binding

 Explains how Spring Boot can package applications as self-contained fat JARs with an embedded servlet container like Tomcat or Jetty.
 Also covers registration of servlet-related components and how to choose for a traditional WAR format if you don't want to use fat JARs.